-Important: all long distances buses from the capital to around the country leaves from Rawalpindi, not Islamabad itself.
+Important: all long distances buses from the capital to around the country leave from Rawalpindi, not Islamabad itself.

-There are at least 2 “VIP” buses and a minibus leaving north a day, they all leave Rawalpindi around 16.00, and arrives in Gilgit around 18.00 the next day.
+There are at least 2 “VIP” buses and a minibus leaving north a day, they all start from Rawalpindi around 16.00 and arrives in Gilgit around 18.00 the next day.

 I made the mistake of taking the minibus, while it was comfy enough, the “VIP” buses were much faster and offered a lot more legroom.

-We stopped at least 3 times for toilet breaks during the night and once for food.
+We stopped at least three times for toilet breaks during the night and once for food.

 The armed guard will accompany you to just before Gilgit.

-I stayed in Medina Guest House, popular with travelers, a small double room with Squat toilet and an ice cold shower was 300PKR, less than 3 USD.
+I stayed in Medina Guest House, popular with travellers, a small double room with Squat toilet and a cold shower was 300PKR, less than 3 USD.

 There is a jeep/minibus station where you can get transport to Hunza Valley, less than 10miniutes walk from Medina Guesthouse.